DevthanAI/DecisionMaker/README.md

 node server.js
 ```

-The site should be running in <http://localhost:8080/>
+The site should be running on <http://localhost:8080/>